wimpysworld/umpc-ubuntu/README.md

 You must supply one of the following modes of operation

-  * `enable`  : apply the GPD Pocket hardware configuration
+  * `enable`  : apply the GPD hardware configuration
-  * `disable` : remove the GPD Pocket hardware configuration
+  * `disable` : remove the GPD hardware configuration
   * `help`    : This help.

 ### gpd-pocket-ubuntu-respin.sh